 - Substitute one meal and one snack with a juice, totaling to ~6 small-medium meals a day, rather than 3 large meals plus snacks.

-- Start slow so your body gets used to the substitutions.
+- Start slowly so your body gets used to the substitutions.

 - Prepare your juices ahead of time so that you always have one on-hand.
 You can store juices for up to 72 hours if you fill them to the brim and seal in a glass jar.